worldofprasanna/terraform-ecs-fargate/README.md

 # terraform-ecs-fargate

-Terraform scripts to create AWS ECS Fargate
+Terraform script to create AWS ECS with Fargate.